 - Unlike a sole trader or partnership, a Limited company has a separate legal identity – this means that it is the company itself which owns property and that it is the company which may sue and/or be sued in respect of the business of the company

-- The company continues to trade irrespective of director or management changes until the company is wound up
+- Company continues to trade irrespective of director or management changes until the company is wound up

-- There is limited liability and should the company fail, the liability of shareholders is limited to the amount of share capital they contributed
+- Limited liability and should the company fail, the liability of shareholders is limited to the amount of share capital they contributed

 - Personal assets of directors or shareholders cannot be used to pay off company debts